gnolang/ecosystem-fund-grants/onbloc.md

 - An update will be made to this PR once per month as a periodic report.

 ### What do you and the submission bring to the Gno.land platform and community?
-- Contribute to complete the essential features that the Gnoland blockchain needs for mainnet.
+- Contribute to completing the essential features in Gno Core that the Gnoland blockchain needs for mainnet.
 - Provide quality and production-level infrastructure tools (wallet, explorer, dex), which are essential for each blockchain ecosystem, for users and developers for testnets and upon the mainnet launch.
 - Bring Gnoswap, a dex with a suite of customizable exchange solutions powered by its liquidity that will test the scalability and performance of Gno.land to its limits.
 Contribute to the Gno Core to accelerate the mainnet launch.